 While you're enjoying your meal, you'll be wowed with views like this one.

-Later in the afternoon, you’ll be served snacks and choice of beverage.
+Later in the afternoon, you'll be served snacks and your choice of beverage.

-Before arriving at your destination, you’ll be served mouthwatering warm cookies.
+Before arriving at your destination, you'll be served mouthwatering warm oatmeal raisin cookies with honey.

 Have I whetted your appetite for traveling on Rocky Mountaineer?
 I can't wait to experience another route!